 WS students employed at off-campus agencies and BASC can receive their checks from their supervisor.

-Since the payrolls are dated for alternate Thursdays (TS/WS payday),checks will be delivered to the College Mailroom on the mornings of paydays, or electronically transferred at that time.
+Since the payrolls are dated for alternate Thursdays (TS/WS payday),checks will be delivered to the University Mailroom on the mornings of paydays, or electronically transferred at that time.

 Students working in two or more departments will be assigned a location code based on the first department authorization form received by the Payroll Office.
 Student’s paychecks will be mailed to that first department unless the student employee contacts Payroll.